MiraGeoscience/geoh5py/docs/content/uijson_format/json_objects.rst

 association ``str``
    Describes the geometry of the data.
 One or more of these key words: ``Vertex``, ``Cell``, or ``Face``. parent ``str``
-   Either a *UUID* of the parent or the name of the :ref:`Object parameter <object_parameter>` json object to allow the user to choose the mesh. isValue ``bool``
+   Either a *UUID* of the parent or the name of the :ref:`Object parameter <object_parameter>` JSON object to allow the user to choose the mesh. isValue ``bool``
    Describes whether to read the **value** (``float``) or **property** (``str``) member.
 If not given, the value member is an *UUID* and is considered a *drop-down data parameter*.
 If this member is given along with **property**, then an icon is added to the UI element, which switches between te **value** (line edit) and **property** (drop-down) choices.
 This value is updated on export depending on the style choice (``float`` or ``str``) property ``str``.